December 4, 2025

 In a DNS cache poisoning attack, hackers alter the DNS records to a "spoofed" DNS so that when a legitimate user visits a website, they end up somewhere other than their intended destination.
 People often need to be made aware of this since the imitation sites are often designed to seem just like the actual ones.

-It’s like if you told someone you live at a specific location and then altered all the street names and house numbers so they wind up at the wrong address or in an entire neighborhood.
+It’s like if you told someone you live at a specific location and then altered all the street names and house numbers so they wind up at the wrong address or in an entirely different neighborhood.

 Hackers often use one or more of the malicious methods discussed below.

-To fully comprehend how DNS poisoning works, it’s essential to understand some concepts and context on how the internet delivers visitors to various domains.
+To fully comprehend how DNS poisoning works, it’s essential to understand some key concepts and context regarding how the internet directs visitors to various domains.

 DNS poisoning is a technique attackers use to compromise DNS data and substitute it with a malicious redirection.
-The end effect of DNS poisoning is DNS spoofing, in which a poisoned cache leads users to the malicious website.
+The end result of DNS poisoning is DNS spoofing, where a poisoned cache directs users to a malicious website.

-In summary, DNS poisoning is the path to DNS spoofing: hackers poison a DNS cache to spoof a DNS.
+In summary, DNS poisoning is a precursor to DNS spoofing: hackers poison a DNS cache to redirect DNS queries.

 Every device and server has a distinct internet protocol (IP) address, a string of digits that serves as communications identifiers.
 Users can obtain the IP address connected to a domain name through DNS resolvers.
 In other words, they convert human-readable website URLs (like https://www.g2.com/) into IP addresses that computers can understand.
 A DNS resolver receives a request from an operating system whenever a user tries to access a website.
 After the DNS resolver returns the IP address, the web browser uses it to start loading the requested page.